luketurnerdev/hive-express/README.md

 Therefore, it helps "isolate the component being tested from the components it depends on and applying mock objects effectively is an important part of test-driven development (TDD)" ([Rouse, TechTarget](https://searchsoftwarequality.techtarget.com/definition/mock-object)).

+TODO: Add supertest and other testing packages here

 Bibliography:
 1. [Jest Doc](https://jestjs.io/).
 2. [jest.
 Facebook](https://github.com/facebook/jest).